Satisfactory Academic Progress (SAP) Policy

 III.
 Suspension Status

-Any student not meeting all of the academic requirements outlined in Section IA or IB after the one term “warning” period and/or not meeting the maximum timeframe requirement outlined in Section IC will be placed on “suspension” status.
-Students on “suspension” are no longer eligible to receive financial assistance (except for the CCPG fee waiver, if otherwise eligible).
+Any student not meeting all of the academic requirements outlined in Section IA or IB after the one term “warning” period, and/or not meeting the maximum timeframe requirement outlined in Section IC after any term, will be placed on “suspension” status.
+Students on “suspension” are no longer eligible to receive financial assistance (except for the CCPG, if otherwise eligible)

 Students who complete any term(s) on “suspension” will have their SAP reviewed before their financial aid eligibility for the following term can be determined.
 Due to the short time period between terms, and if the student is determined to be back on “satisfactory” status, disbursements for the following term may be delayed.